 THE FIRST ARTIFICIAL LIGHT came from fire, but this was dangerous and difficult to carry around.
 Then, some 20,000 years ago, people realized that they could get light by burning oil, and the first lamps appeared.
 These were hollowed-out rocks full of animal fat.
 Lamps with wicks of vegetable fibers were first made in about 1000 B.C.
 At first, they had a simple channel to hold the wick; later, the wick was held in a spout.
 Candles appeared about 5,000 years ago.
 A candle is just a wick surrounded by wax or tallow.
 When the wick is lit, the flame melts some of the wax or tallow, which burns to give off light.
 So a candle is really an oil lamp in a more convenient form.
-Oil lamps and candles were the chief source of artificial light until gas lighting became common in the 19th century; electric lighting took over more recently.
+Oil lamps and for wax tallow was poured over a